alvitawa/bigsim/README.md

 Then, generate the analysis on the simulations:

 `pipenv run jupyter nbconvert --execute --to html VisualizeResearch.ipynb`

+(or open jupyter notebook from the virtual env)

 You can open the generated html file (`VisualizeResearch.html`) with any browser.